EmixamPP/linux-enable-ir-emitter/README.md

 3. If no configuration works, go to the Setting up the script section bellow.
 4. If a configuration works, it will propose you to create a systemd service to automatically activate the transmitter at system startup.

+You can easily uninstall what the script did with: `bash cleaner uninstall`

 ## Setting up the script
 (For information, the values used in the script are the one that works for my Lenovo T15.)
 Before starting all these steps; some users have shared their script settings.
 Take a look in `config.txt`, if you find your computer (or perhaps a similar reference), you can go directly to step 11 and modify the lines referenced by `config.txt`.